OpenZeppelin/ethernaut/gamedata/descriptions/levels/dex_completed.md

 You can clearly see from this example, that someone with a lot of capital could manipulate the price in one fell swoop, and cause any applications relying on it to use the the wrong price.

 The exchange itself is decentralized, but the price of the asset is centralized, since it comes from 1 dex.
 This is why we need [oracles](https://betterprogramming.pub/what-is-a-blockchain-oracle-f5ccab8dbd72?source=friends_link&sk=d921a38466df8a9176ed8dd767d8c77d).
 Oracles are ways to get data into and out of smart contracts.
-We should be getting our data from multiple independent decentralized sources.
+We should be getting our data from multiple independent decentralized sources, otherwise we can run this risk.

 [Chainlink Data Feeds](https://docs.chain.link/docs/get-the-latest-price) are a secure, reliable, way to get decentralized data into your smart contracts.
+They have a vast library of many different sources, and also offer [secure randomness](https://docs.chain.link/docs/chainlink-vrf), ability to make [any API call](https://docs.chain.link/docs/make-a-http-get-request), [modular oracle network creation](https://docs.chain.link/docs/architecture-decentralized-model), [upkeep, actions, and maintainance](https://docs.chain.link/docs/kovan-keeper-network-beta), and unlimited customization.

+[Uniswap TWAP Oracles](https://uniswap.org/docs/v2/core-concepts/oracles/) rely on [TWAP](https://en.wikipedia.org/wiki/Time-weighted_average_price#) and rely solely on the liquidity of the DEX protocol.

+Here is an example of getting data from a Chainlink data feed (on the kovan testnet):
 ```

 pragma solidity ^0.6.7;